felipefr/ddfenics/README.md

 ## Installation
 We recommend the use of miniconda (https://docs.conda.io/en/latest/miniconda.html) or your preferred Anaconda-like variants.

 Obs: For Windows users, unfortunately Fenics is not available in the Anaconda repositories for Windows.
-As alternative, we recommend i) to use the the Linux (Ubuntu) subsystem and use the instructions as below; ii) set some virtual machine (e.g. Virtual Box) or iii) use the Docker version of Fenics (not tested!) (https://fenicsproject.org/download/archive/).
+As alternative, we recommend: i) to use the the Linux (Ubuntu) subsystem (https://learn.microsoft.com/en-us/windows/wsl/install) and use the instructions as below; ii) set some virtual machine (e.g. Virtual Box) or iii) use the Docker version of Fenics (not tested!) (https://fenicsproject.org/download/archive/).

 # Steps:
 - Download the install.sh script